hiddenmemory/Tipi/README.md

  - Provide a set of strategies to remove / compress excessive whitespace within the output of the template expansion.

- - Create a schemes to generate static libraries that can be compiled into OS X and iOS projects.

  - Clean up registering tag handlers.

 #Other Versions